 Some of our future children are not receiving the best of care in certain parts of the world.

-We need not to sit down unconcerned.
-African Paradise World want to raise the awareness of child labour.
+We need not sit down unconcerned.
+African Paradise World wants to raise the awareness of child labour.
 We all have a role to play.

 Child labour is prevalent in many developing countries.
 In Africa, it is very common in Sub-Saharan countries.
-In the poorest communities there is 1 out of 4 children facing child labour.
+In the poorest communities, there are 1 out of 4 children facing child labour.

 Combating Child Labour Has Been Hard Due To Some Of These Controversies

-Contextually, I will base on African view of making combating child labour difficult.
+Contextually, I will base on the African view of making combating child labour difficult.